 When a borrower encumbers mortgaged property with one or more junior liens, the senior lender is subjected to additional risk.
 First, the borrower may have difficulty servicing and repaying multiple loans.
 In addition, if the junior loan permits recourse to the borrower (as junior loans often do) and the senior loan does not, a borrower may be more likely to repay sums due on the junior loan than those on the senior loan.
 Second, acts of the senior lender that prejudice the junior lender or impair the junior lender's security may create a superior equity in favor of the junior lender.
-For example, if the borrower and the senior lender agree to an increase in the principal amount of or the interest rate payable on the senior loan, the senior lender may lose its priority to the extent an existing junior lender is harmed or the borrower is additionally burdened.
-Third, if the borrower defaults on the senior loan and/or any junior loan or loans, the existence of junior loans and actions taken by junior lenders can impair the security available to the senior lender and can interfere with or delay the taking of action by the senior lender.
-Moreover, the bankruptcy of a junior lender may operate to stay foreclosure or similar proceedings by the senior lender.
+For example, if the borrower and the senior lender may lose its priority to the extent an existing junior lender is harmed or the borrower is additionally burdened.
+Third, if the borrower defaults on the senior loan and/or any junior loans, the existence of junior loans and actions taken by junior lenders can impair the security available to the senior lender may operate to stay foreclosure or similar proceedings by the senior lender.
 In addition, the consent of the junior lender is required in connection with loan modifications, short sales and deeds-in-lieu of foreclosure, which may delay or prevent the loss mitigation actions taken by the senior lender.